mhx/dwarfs/README.md

 compressed file systems don't do a very good job at making use of this redundancy.
 See [here](#comparison) for a comparison with other compressed file systems.

+DwarFS also doesn't compromise on speed and for my use cases I've found it to be on par with SquashFS.

 Distinct features of DwarFS are: